ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 **Mod bug fixes**:
 ```
+Log spam from a modded trait without an id.
 Black screen in second new game window when using a Modded sponsor and missing DLC.
 Rivals Trade Minerals mod hides Exotic Minerals from lander UI.
 Silva's Orion Heavy Rocket (you must disable his Essential files mod, then enable it AFTER enabling this mod, or use my Mod List Editor mod).